m-lab/website/_pages/status.md

 # M-Lab Platform Status

 M-Lab places server infrastructure for conducting tests in diverse location around the world.
-Typically we seek hosting in well connected data centers where ISPs interconnect with one another.
-Each M-Lab "pod" consists of 3-4 servers and one switch, connected directly to an upstream provider.
-In large metro areas, we attempt to place multiple pods to obtain diversity in transit and routes.
+Since 2008, we have sought hosting in well connected data centers where ISPs interconnect with one another.
+In 2022, we also began incoporating [virtual servers in cloud networks]({{ site.baseurl }}/blog/2022-mlab-to-the-cloud/#m-lab-to-the-cloud) into the platform, [starting with Google Cloud]({{ site.baseurl }}/blog/virtual-sites-gcp/#m-lab-to-the-cloud:-virtual-sites-in-all-google-cloud-regions).
+Each M-Lab "site" consists of 3-4 servers and one switch, connected directly to an upstream provider.
+In large metro areas, we attempt to place multiple sites to obtain diversity in transit and routes.

+If you are a service provider interest in hosting an M-Lab Measurement site, please [review our requirements]({{ site.baseurl }}/contribute/#host-or-sponsor-an-m-lab-measurement-site) and [reach out](mailto:hello@measurementlab.net).

 ## Infrastructure Map
 <p>